Freed-Hardeman University Rankings

 Freed-Hardeman University Acceptance rate and admissions statistics

-Freed-Hardeman University has an acceptance rate of 91% and is among the 37% of the easiest universities to gain admission to in the United States.
+Freed-Hardeman University has an acceptance rate of 60% and is among the top 22% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women